openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **edX Studio**

-  The edX tool you use to build your courses.
+  The edX tool that you use to build your courses.

   For more information, see :ref:`What is Studio?`.